Menu

 I have been using pandoc (from John Macfarlane) to generate PowerPoint slides.
 I have documented this here.

-For a specific project, where the presentation had to include mathematical formulas, footnotes and citations, I decided to generate "Beamer" slides from an org-mode source document.
+For specific projects, where the presentations had to include mathematical formulas, footnotes and citations, I decided to generate "Beamer" slides from org-mode source documents.

 Summary